John Malkovich

 John Malkovich and Dustin Hoffman

-That same year, John who has turned 30, was offered a role in a drama film Places in the Heart, which became his film debut.
+That same year, John, who had just turned 30, was offered a role in the drama Places in the Heart, which became his film debut.
 The starring roles of the film, which is set in the time of the Great Depression, were played by Ed Harris and Sally Field.
 The young and still widely unknown actor was cast in a supporting role and was nominated for his first Academy Award for Best Supporting Actor.

 Following such a successful debut, Malkovich was literally showered with offers.
-Casting directors could sense endless creative energy, which could turn any mediocre film into a masterpiece, in this tall awkward balding man with a heavy lower jaw and a short turned-up nose.
+Casting directors sensed endless creative energy in this tall, awkward, balding man with a heavy lower jaw and short turned-up nose – energy that could transform any mediocre film into a masterpiece.

 A snapshot from The Killing Fields